cgtobi/docs/docs/03_Plugin_System/03_Index.js.md

 * The `'use strict';` declaration at the beginning will ensure no obvious coding mispractices will happen, [more info on the matter](http://www.w3schools.com/js/js_strict.asp)
 * Use the minimum amount of modules needed, and try to avoid modules that needs compilation (you will spot those because they'll take longer on npm install), so you will avoid to mantain two separate versions for x86 and arm architectures.

-Then we will define the plugin class and reference to other core Volumio's internals:
+Then we define the plugin class and reference to other core Volumio's internals:

 ```javascript
 module.exports = ControllerSpop;